The Last Lecture Summary By Randy Pausch

 Chapter One: An Injured Lion, Still wants to Roar

 Here the author has shared his life story, A lot of professors give talks titled “The Last Lecture.”
-Professors are asked to consider their demise and to ruminate on what matters most to them.
+Professors are asked to consider their demise and ruminate on what matters most.
 And while they speak, audiences can’t help but mull the same question: What wisdom would we impart to the world if we knew it was our last chance?
-If we had to vanish tomorrow, what would we want as our legacy?
+What would we want as our legacy if we had to vanish tomorrow?

-How Randy Decided that he will be giving a lecture on Living, When Randy was sitting in a Doctor’s Waiting Room, At that moment Randy was thinking about What makes him Unique?
+How did Randy decide that he would be giving a lecture on Living?
+When Randy was sitting in a Doctor’s Waiting Room, At that moment, Randy was thinking about What makes him Unique?

 Though he has always had a healthy sense of self, he knew this lecture needed more than just bravado. he asked himself: “What do I, alone, truly have to offer?”

-And then, there in that waiting room, he suddenly knew exactly what it was.
-It came to him in a flash: Whatever his accomplishments, all of the things he loved were rooted in the dreams and goals he had as a child . . . and in the ways, he had managed to fulfill almost all of them. he uniqueness, he realized, came in the specifics of all the dreams—from incredibly meaningful to decidedly quirky—that defined his forty-six years of life.
-Sitting there, he knew that despite cancer, he truly believed he was a lucky man because he had lived out these dreams.
-And he had lived out his dreams, in a great measure, because of things he was taught by all sorts of extraordinary people along the way.
-If he was able to tell his story with the passion he felt, his lecture might help others find a path to fulfilling their own dreams. he had his laptop with him in that waiting room, and fueled by this epiphany, he quickly tapped out an email to the lecture organizers. told them he finally had a title for them.
+And then, in that waiting room, he suddenly knew exactly what it was.
+It came to him in a flash: Whatever his accomplishments, all of the things he loved were rooted in the dreams and goals he had as a child . . . and in the ways he had managed to fulfill almost all of them.
+His uniqueness, he realized, came in the specifics of all the dreams—from incredibly meaningful to decidedly quirky—that defined his forty-six years of life.
+Sitting there, he knew that despite cancer, he truly believed he was lucky because he had lived out these dreams.
+And he had lived out his dreams extensively because of things all sorts of extraordinary people taught him along the way.
+If he could tell his story with the passion he felt, his lecture might help others find a path to fulfilling their dreams.
+He had his laptop with him in that waiting room, and fueled by this epiphany; he quickly emailed the lecture organizers.
+He told them he finally had a title for them.
 “He apologized for the delay,” And wrote.
 “Let’s call it: ‘Really Achieving Your Childhood Dreams.’

 Chapter Two: Getting to Zero-G

-Randy Says That It’s Important To have a Specific Dreams. the author shares his personal life story when he was in a grade school, a lot of students wanted to be an Astronaut, but since that age, Randy was aware that NASA Wouldn’t want him, he had heard that astronauts couldn’t have glasses, he was OK with that. he didn’t really want the whole astronaut
+Randy Says That It’s Important To Have Specific Dreams.
+The author shares his personal life story.
+When he was in grade school, many students wanted to be an Astronaut, but since that age, Randy was aware that NASA Wouldn’t want him; he had heard that astronauts couldn’t have glasses, and he was OK with that. he didn’t want the whole astronaut

 gig. he just wanted the floating.

-Randy dream became a possibility when he learned that NASA had a program in which college students could submit proposals for experiments on the plane.
-In 2001, his team of Carnegie Mellon students proposed a project using virtual reality.
+Randy’s dream became possible when he learned that NASA had a program in which college students could submit proposals for experiments on the plane.
+In 2001, his Carnegie Mellon students proposed a virtual reality project.

-But very soon He faced a Heartbreak when he came to know that NASA made it very clear that under no circumstances could faculty advisors fly with their students. he was not deterred. but he knew that would find a way around to break this brick wall. he decided to carefully read all the literature about the program, looking for loopholes.
+But very soon, He faced Heartbreak when he knew that NASA made it very clear that faculty advisors could fly with their students under no circumstances.
+He was not deterred.
+But he knew he would find a way to break this brick wall.
+He decided to carefully read all the literature about the program, looking for loopholes.

 “If you can find an opening, you can probably find a way to float through it.”